aouertani/juice-shop-automation/README.md

 # juice-shop-automation

 A set of ansible roles and playbooks to automatically deploy juice-shop application and its ecosystem in Google Cloud Platform (GKE).
-Each role manages a diffirent componenet and can be used separately:
+Each role manages a different componenet and can be used separately:

-* common: Checks if kubectl, gcloud and helm are installed first and then authenticate to GKE using a service account key file and set the current context.
+* common: Checks if kubectl, gcloud and helm are installed first and then authenticates to GKE using a service account key file and sets the current context.
 * cert-manager: Deploys cert-manager in cert-manager namespace.
-* ingress-controller: Deploys ingress-controller in cert-manager name space and create let's encrypt staging and production issuers.
+* ingress-controller: Deploys ingress-controller in cert-manager name space and creates let's encrypt staging and production issuers.
 * dns: Creates DNS record set in a managed zone.
 The zone needs to be created before running the role.
 * juice-shop: Deploys juice shop application in juice-shop namepace.
 * prometheus: Deploys prometheus in monitoring namespace.
 * grafana: Deploys grafan in monitoring namespace.
-Create a prometheus data source and a user then load Juice Shop Status Dashboard.
+Creates a prometheus data source and a user then loads Juice Shop Status Dashboard.

 ```bash
 .